-If your oven isn't heating up properly or escaped hot air has melted your cooker's knobs, you may have a perished oven door seal.
-Stop your oven wasting energy and fix it yourself.
-Here Helen shows you how to remove and replace an oven door seal on a Neff oven.
+If your oven is not heating up properly or there is hot air escaping, you may have a perished oven door seal.
+Stop your oven wasting energy.
+In this video, eSpares show you how to remove and replace an oven door seal on a Neff oven.

 Hi, I’m Helen.